 You may prefer that your labour is induced as soon as possible.

-However, please remember the workload on the delivery unit may not allow this to be undertaken straight away, as there may be other birthing women and people with risk factors who will need care.
+However, please remember the workload on the delivery unit may not allow this to be undertaken straight away, as there may be other women and birthing people with risk factors who will need care.

 The midwife on the unit will liaise with you until a safe and appropriate time for the induction to commence can be made.